paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 (1) **Elder right** — The term “elder right” means a right of an older individual.

-(2) **Vulnerable elder rights protection activity** — The term “vulnerable elder rights protection activity” means an activity funded under part A of this subchapter.
+(2) **Vulnerable elder rights protection activity** — The term “vulnerable elder rights protection activity” means an activity funded under part A.

 ### Statutory Notes

 #### Amendments
 2000—Par.
 (2).
 Pub.
-L. 106–501 substituted “part A of this subchapter” for “subpart II, III, IV, or V of this subchapter”.
+L. 106–501 substituted “part A” for “subpart II, III, IV, or V of this subchapter”.

 <a id="section-3058c"></a>